6 LIES THAT ARE PREVENTING YOU FROM WRITING THE BOOK OF YOUR DREAMS.

 - I don’t have enough money to publish.

 Let me stop you right there.
 Our financial priorities are just that, priorities.
 The first time that I was quoted a price to publish my first book, I was told that it would be $10, 000.
 I knew right then, that I would never be an author.
-Fast forward, after writing 10 books, I’ve learned that equipping myself with the right knowledge and the most knowledgeable professionals to assist me along the way, saved me thousands of dollars.
+Fast forward a few years, after writing 10 books, I’ve learned that equipping myself with the right knowledge and the most knowledgeable professionals to assist me along the way, saved me tens of thousands of dollars.
 In hindsight, I also recognized that becoming an author would be a financial investment.
 I recognized that all of the random purchases at the mall, lattes from Starbucks and eating out, totaled up to be just what I needed to make an investment not just in my book but also in myself.
-Not only have I made my money back but also realized that leaving a legacy was much more important than the green tea latte anyway.
+I have made my money back from every book that I invested in writing ten times over.
+More importantly, I also realized that leaving a legacy was much more important than the green tea latte anyway.

-2. I don’t know enough people to read it.
+2. I don’t know enough people to read my work.

 3. My idea isn’t good enough.

-I don’t even need to go there.
-The fact that I just picked up a book on my personal book shelf about bullfrogs is a testament to the fact that someone is willing to read your idea.
+I don’t even need to go here but I will.
+The fact that I just picked up a book on my personal bookshelf about bullfrogs is a testament to the fact that someone is willing to read your idea.
 The bigger task at hand must always be finding those people before completing the book.
 Too many people write their books with the assumption, that people will automatically read.
-Lies!
-You have to know your audience, speak to them continually and know that they are speaking back to you.
+In my Tamar Braxton voice, I proclaim…”Lies You Tell!”
+You have to know your audience, speak to them continually and recognize when they are speaking back to you.
 This same concept applies when launching a new product for a business.
 Knowing your audience and working diligently to establish one is key to any book idea, even for established authors.
-I guess the author of the bullfrog book had a bunch of fans who took great interest in bullfrogs.
-LOL!
+I guess the author of the bullfrog book had a bunch of fans who took great interest in bullfrogs but I digress.

 4. I’m Afraid.

 You should be!
 If you are out there chasing goals that you feel comfortable with, boy do I have a word for you.
 Newsflash, YOUR GOALS ARE TOO SMALL!
 On a daily basis, I commit to doing something that scares the living daylights out of me.
-Now if you are interested in a mundane life, with no upward mobility, stay in the slow lane.
+Now if you are interested in mundane life, with no upward mobility, stay in the slow lane.
 This is not the lane for you.
-But if in the event, you are up for some action, accelerate, drive faster, pick up the pace and get your adrenaline flowing.
+But if in the event that you are up for some action, MASH THE GAS BABY!
+Accelerate, drive faster, pick up the pace and get your adrenaline flowing.
 Writing a book was one of the scariest leaps of faith that I had ever taken.
 I had every single concern that I have posed in this list and more.
 After my first book, my perspective evolved.
 Believe me when I say that this was a goal worth chasing.
-The doors of opportunity that opened as a result of doing so, far outweigh anything that I have ever done.
+The doors of opportunity that opened as a result of becoming an author, far outweigh anything that I have ever done.
 From paid speaking engagements, increased clientele, wider brand awareness, and last but certainly not least, residual income, the possibilities are endless.
 I had to step out of faith and tell fear to flee!

 5. I don’t have time.